Liverpool School of Tropical Medicine: History

 In 1921, the school opened its first overseas research laboratory in Freetown, Sierra Leone.
 This laboratory functioned continuously until the early stages of World War II and made many important discoveries in West Africa, including demonstrating that a species of black fly was responsible for transmission of filarial worm to humans, causing river blindness.
 It was work like this that was essential for the Liverpool school to understand tropical diseases and subsequently the school completed 32 expeditions to Africa and Central and South America over the following years.
+After World War II the Freetown laboratory was abandoned.

-In 1946, the appointment of LSTM's longest serving Dean, Brian Maegraith, marked a broadening of the School's size and curriculum.
-Maegraith famously declared 'Our impact on the tropics should be in the tropics!' which resulted in the school forging links with other research institutions across the globe and bringing research innovations to those most in need.
-An ongoing example of this is the Malawi Liverpool Wellcome Trust Clinical Research Programme which conducts research into local diseases of importance to Malawi.
+In 1946, the appointment of Brian Maegraith as Dean marked a broadening of the School's size and curriculum.
+The school forged links with other research institutions across the globe.
+An example of this is the Malawi Liverpool Wellcome Trust Clinical Research Programme which conducts research into local diseases of importance to Malawi.

-From 2000 until 2019 LSTM was directed by Janet Hemingway, who initiated large financial investment and expansion.
+From 2000 until 2019, LSTM was directed by Janet Hemingway, who initiated large financial investment and expansion.
+In 2005 the Bill and Melinda Gates Foundation gave £28m to the Innovative Vector Control Consortium (IVCC) for research to develop insecticides for mosquito control.
+IVCC was founded by LSTM Director Janet Hemingway.

 The school received higher education institution status in 2013 and in 2017 was awarded its own degree awarding powers by the Privy Council.

+In 2017, in partnership with the University of Liverpool, LSTM co-founded the Centre of Excellence in Infectious Diseases Research (CEIDR), which focused on improving global healthcare and medical technologies.